surevelox/OrchardCore.Modules/docs/src/guide/cookbook/payment.md

 In this section we will be installing and configuring the [Payment Module](/modules/payment) and enable the `Payments` feature.

-Note that All Surevelox OrchardCore Modules are dependent on [Licensing](/modules/licensing) module and requires that `License Management` feature is enabled.
+Note, all of Surevelox OrchardCore Modules are dependent on [Licensing](/modules/licensing) module and requires that `License Management` feature is enabled.
 If you have not already configured Licensing, follow [Add License Management](licensing) section.

-At the end of this section you will have `Payment` module installed and have `Payments` feature enabled and you can configure your [Stripe](https://stripe.com) settings for Test and Production.
+At the end of this section, you will be adding the `Payment` module to your Orchard project and enabling the `Payments` feature.
+Finally, you will be able to configure your [Stripe](https://stripe.com) settings for Test and Production.

 ## Install Payment

-From `workspaceroot` navigate to `cookbook.web` and using .net cli install nuget package reference for payment module.
+From `workspaceroot` navigate to `cookbook.web`.
+Using the ".net cli", add nuget package reference for Licensing module.

-Run following command to install latest version of Payment Module.
+Run following command to add latest version of the Payment Module.

 ```dotnetcli
 cd cookbook.web